Peter Fankhauser

-Peter Fankhauser (born 1960) is a Swiss businessman, who was the chief executive officer (CEO) of the Thomas Cook Group from 2014 until its collapse in 2019.
+Peter Fankhauser (born 18 November 1960) is a Swiss businessman, who was the chief executive officer (CEO) of the Thomas Cook Group from 2014 until its collapse in 2019.

 Early life and career

-Born in November 1960, Fankhauser has a doctorate from the University of St. Gallen in political science.
+Fankhauser was born on 18 November 1960 in Trub and grew up in Burgdorf.
+He has a doctorate from the University of St. Gallen in political science.
+He was once an aerobics teacher and a national-level gymnast on the Swiss 'B' team.

 He was responsible for managing the European division of the tourism company Kuoni and worked for the leisure airline LTU in Germany.

 Thomas Cook Group

 Fankhauser joined Thomas Cook Group in 2001.
 He led the German business of Thomas Cook, expanded and made it the most profitable tour operator in Germany.
 He was promoted to chief operating officer in November 2013.
 In November 2014, it was announced that Harriet Green was to leave Thomas Cook Group with immediate effect, and that Fankhauser would take over as CEO.